carloacu/ordered-goals-planner/README.md

   // Initialize the problem with the goal to satisfy ogp::Problem problem;
-  problem.goalStack.setGoals({ogp::Goal::fromStr(proposedOurHelpToUser, ontology, {})}, problem.worldState, now);
+  problem.goalStack.setGoals({ogp::Goal::fromStr(proposedOurHelpToUser, ontology, {})}, problem.worldState, ontology.constants, problem.objects, now);

   // Look for an action to do
+  ogp::SetOfCallbacks setOfCallbacks;
-  auto planResult1 = ogp::planForMoreImportantGoalPossible(problem, domain, true, now);
+  auto planResult1 = ogp::planForMoreImportantGoalPossible(problem, domain, setOfCallbacks, true, now);
   assert(!planResult1.empty());
   const auto& firstActionInPlan1 = planResult1.front();
   assert(sayHi == firstActionInPlan1.actionInvocation.actionId); // The action found is "say_hi", because it is needed to satisfy the preconditions of "ask_how_I_can_help"
-  // When the action is finished we notify the planner ogp::SetOfCallbacks setOfCallbacks;
-  ogp::notifyActionDone(problem, domain, setOfCallbacks, firstActionInPlan1, now);
+  // When the action is finished we notify the planner ogp::notifyActionDone(problem, domain, setOfCallbacks, firstActionInPlan1, now);

-  // Look for the next action to do auto planResult2 = ogp::planForMoreImportantGoalPossible(problem, domain, true, now);
+  // Look for the next action to do auto planResult2 = ogp::planForMoreImportantGoalPossible(problem, domain, setOfCallbacks, true, now);
   assert(!planResult2.empty());
   const auto& firstActionInPlan2 = planResult2.front();
   assert(askHowICanHelp == firstActionInPlan2.actionInvocation.actionId); // The action found is "ask_how_I_can_help"